apache/trafficserver/doc/developer-guide/jsonrpc/HandlerError.en.rst

 ***********************

 High level handler error codes, each particular handler can be fit into one of the following categories.
 A good approach could be the following.
-This required coordination among all the errors, just for now, this soluction seems ok.
+This required coordination among all the errors, just for now, this solution seems ok.

 .. code-block:: cpp